Download free PDF

 Electric Commercial Vehicle Industry News

-• In January 2025, Workhorse Group Inc. stated that its E-GEN electric vehicle platform cumulatively surpassed 10 million miles driven.
-This milestone demonstrates the platform’s performance in real-world situations which underlines Workhorse’s pledge towards emission-free commercial transport logistics.
+• January 2025: Workhorse Group Inc. announced that its E-GEN electric vehicle platform surpassed 10 million cumulative miles driven, demonstrating real-world reliability and performance, reinforcing the company’s commitment to emission-free commercial transport solutions.

-The electric commercial vehicle market research report includes in-depth coverage of the industry with estimates & forecast in terms of revenue ($Bn) and volume (Units) from 2021 to 2034, for the following segments:
+The electric commercial vehicle market research report includes in-depth coverage of the industry with estimates & forecasts in terms of revenue ($ Bn) and Volume (Units) from 2022 to 2035, for the following segments:

 • Trucks